-- What is A Legitimate Credit Repair Service
+What is Credit Repair

 What A Good Credit Repair Service Can Offer:

-Recent studies have shown that one out of five people have errors on their credit reports.
+Recent studies have shown that one out of five people has errors on their credit reports.
 A good credit repair service uses three standards when addressing your credit report.
 Is the report accurate, entirely fair and fully substantiated?
 Often times, poor credit repair services seem to overlook the last two standards of fair and substantiated which includes communication with the creditors.
 One thing a good credit repair service can do for you is to address one that keeps appearing multiple times on your report.
 If you are in collection and that debt has been sold to different collectors, it’ll show up each time on your report.
 Although this might be accurate, it’s not fair and is continually damaging your credit score.

 Your repair service will pull your credit reports from the three major credit reporting agencies.
 These reports can vary because each one has its own form of data.
 For instance, creditors will report to only one and can be based on who they are such as lenders, credit card companies or a debt collector.
 Therefore what shows up on one agency might not show on the other two and that includes errors.